Chart Color Schemes

 Saratoga has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No changes can significantly affect an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
-Zero projects have been identified by AreaSearch as potentially impacting the area.
-Notable projects include Blackwall Road Intersection Upgrades, Gosford Private Hospital redevelopment, Northside Private Hospital, and Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades, with the following list specifying those most relevant.
+No infrastructure changes significantly influence an area's performance.
+AreaSearch identified zero projects impacting this area.
+Key projects include Blackwall Road Intersection Upgrades, Gosford Private Hospital redevelopment, Northside Private Hospital, Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades.

 Professional plan users can use the search below to filter and access additional projects.